Squall-Leonhart/Anamnesis/README.md

 ## Getting Started

 ### Prerequisites
-- [.NET 6.0 Desktop Runtime x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.6-windows-x64-installer) installed on your computer.
+- [.NET 6.0 Desktop Runtime x64 or later](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.6-windows-x64-installer) installed on your computer.
 Anamnesis will only work with 64-bit versions of Windows.
 Support will not be added for x86/32-bit versions of Windows (As Patch 6.15 Final Fantasy XIV [doesn't support 32 bit OS anymore](https://na.finalfantasyxiv.com/lodestone/news/detail/73031a839564edaca5f4bce18043b9b0e339b52a))
 - Windows 7, 8.1, 10 or 11

 ### Installation

-Download the latest build from [the releases page](https://github.com/imchillin/Anamnesis/releases/latest), then simply extract it to your location of choice, log in to the game, and run the tool.
+Download the latest build from [the releases page](https://github.com/Squall-Leonhart/Anamnesis/releases/latest), then simply extract it to your location of choice, log in to the game, and run the tool.

 ### Usage